rcorredorj/django-website/README.md

 07-2013
 @rcorredorj

-Simple website using Django 1.5.1, SQLite3, and Bootstrap 2.3.2.
+Simple website using Django 1.5.2, Python 2.7.3, SQLite3, and Bootstrap 2.3.2.
 ==============

 NEW: 30/07 Using Highcharts 3.0.2.
 Be careful with the license for commercial websites.